NiceneNerd/Dialectic/README.md

             MYSQL_DATABASE: dialectic
 ```

-Then build and run with `cargo run`.
+Build and run with `cargo run`.
 A server will start at `localhost:8000`.